Chart Color Schemes

 Infrastructure

-Ten infrastructure projects are identified by AreaSearch as potentially impacting the area's performance significantly.
+Ten projects identified by AreaSearch are expected to impact the area significantly.
 These include Mater Dei Primary School Early Years Precinct, Parque Toowoomba, Emmerson Park District Park Upgrade, and Centenary Heights State High School Duane Music Excellence Centre.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.